radiant-maxar/terraform-eks/README.md

 ## Known Issues

-Persistent volumes or ALBs (`Ingress`) or NLBs (`LoadBalancer`) that aren't deleted prior to cluster removal will persist.
-In the case of ALB/NLBs their dynamic security groups may prevent deletion of the VPC associated with the EKS cluster.
+* Persistent volumes, ALBs (`Ingress`), or NLBs (`LoadBalancer`) that aren't deleted prior to cluster removal will persist.
+* In the case of ALB/NLBs, their dynamic security groups may prevent deletion of the VPC associated with the EKS cluster.